septentrio-gnss/septentrio_gnss_driver/README.md

           + default: ""
         + `config`: Defines which measurements belonging to the respective axes are forwarded to the INS.
 In addition, non-holonomic constraints may be introduced for directions known to be restricted in movement.
 For example, a vehicle with Ackermann steering is limited in its sidewards and upwards movement.
 So, even if only motion in x-direction may be measured, zero-velocities for y and z may be sent.
           + default: []
-        + `variances_by_parameter`: Wether variances shall be entered by parameter `ins_vsm/ros/variances` or the values inside the messaged are used.
+        + `variances_by_parameter`: Wether variances shall be entered by parameter `ins_vsm/ros/variances` or the values from inside the ROS messages are used.
           + default: false
         + `variances`: Variances of the respective axes.
 Only have to be set if `ins_vsm/ros/variances_by_parameter` is set to `true`.
 Values must be > 0.0, else measurements cannot not be used.
           + default: []